rpriven/rpriven/README.md

 # **@rpriven**

 I love privacy and security.

 I also love Python and bash scripting.

-Looking for work in the CyberSecurity field
+Looking for work in the CyberSecurity field.

 Currently learning:
   - API Security Testing & Remediation